 Create Individual Travel Binders

-Part on-the-go-scrapbook, part vacation activity book, give each child a binder loaded with supplies to create with during the journey.
+Give each child a binder loaded with supplies to create during the journey.
+It can serve as a part on-the-go-scrapbook, part vacation activity book.
 Keep everything in one place by adding different blank papers, a three-hole pencil case full of colored pencils and dry-erase markers, stickers, and sheet protectors.
 Pocket inserts for collecting postcards and treasures along the way are also fun.

 Find online printables that relate to your destination.
 Insert maps and activity sheets into the sheet protectors for use with dry erase markers.
 Encourage free creativity as your children experience new things.
-If they have their own cameras, they can design pages that future printed pictures can be placed on.
+If they have their own cameras, they can design pages that will feature future printed pictures.

-Other fun activities to search for are license plate and state bird checklists.
+Other fun activities are license plate and state bird checklists.
 You can also make your own list of landmarks you’ll see along the way.

 Listen to Audiobooks Together

-Rather than having the kids disconnect from you and watch a movie with their headphones on, or allowing everyone to be individually consumed by their devices, try listening to an audiobook as a family.
+Rather than having the kids disconnect from you and watch a movie with their headphones on, or allowing everyone to be individually focused on their devices, try listening to an audiobook as a family.
 This is a great way to introduce your kids to excellent literature.

 Additionally, everyone will be able to focus on the story while not missing what’s happening out the window.
 My family has enjoyed many, and “The Chronicles of Narnia” by C.S.
 Lewis is still our favorite.